A PET-MRI scan combines a PET scan and an MRI scan into one to give detailed information about your cancer.

 You have most scans lying down on the machine couch on your back.
 Your radiographer places a sheet or a plastic case over your body.
 This improves the picture from the scan.

 You might have an injection of a dye (contrast medium) into your cannula during the scan.
-This helps to show up your body organs more clearly.
+This is a dye that helps to show up your body organs more clearly.

 Having the scan

 The scanner makes a very loud sound throughout the scan.
 You wear earphones or headphones to protect your hearing.
-You can also listen to music.
+You can also listen to music or the radio.

 After your PET-MRI scan